-Our ability to generate revenues and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory, pricing and reimbursement approvals necessary to commercialize our product and any future products.
-Our ability to generate revenues from product sales depends heavily on our success in:
+Our ability to generate revenues and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory, pricing and reimbursement approvals necessary to commercialize our product candidates.
+Our ability to generate future revenues from product sales depends heavily on our success in:

-- completing research and preclinical and clinical development of our product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - developing a sustainable, commercial-scale, reproducible, and transferable manufacturing process for our vectors and drug products; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products and services to support clinical development for our product candidates and commercial demand for any approved product; - launching and commercializing any approved product, either by collaborating with a partner or, if launched independently, by establishing a field-based team, marketing and distribution infrastructure; - obtaining sufficient pricing and reimbursement for any approved product from private and governmental payers; - obtaining market acceptance and adoption of any approved product and gene therapy as a viable treatment option; - addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; and - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how.
+- completing research and preclinical and clinical development of our product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - developing a sustainable, commercial-scale, reproducible, and transferable manufacturing process for our vectors and product candidates; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products and services to support clinical development and commercial demand for our product candidates, if approved; - launching and commercializing product candidates for which we obtain regulatory and marketing approval, either by collaborating with a partner or, if launched independently, by establishing a field-based team, marketing and distribution infrastructure: - obtaining sufficient pricing and reimbursement for our product candidates from private and governmental payors; - obtaining market acceptance and adoption of our product candidates and gene therapy as a viable treatment option; - addressing any competing technological and market developments; - identifying and validating new product candidates; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; and - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how anticipate.
+Even if one or more of the product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved product candidate, which costs may increase with any increased competition.
+Even if we are able to generate revenues from the sale of any approved products, we may not become profitable and may need to obtain additional funding to continue operations.

-We expect to continue to incur significant expenditures for the foreseeable future, and we expect these expenditures to increase as we commercialize ZYNTEGLO in the European Union, which costs may increase with any increased competition.
-Our expenses could increase beyond expectations if we are required by the FDA, the EMA, or other regulatory agencies, domestic or foreign, to perform clinical and other studies in addition to those that we currently anticipate.
-Even if we are able to generate product revenues, we may not become profitable and may need to obtain additional funding to continue operations.
+We expect to continue to incur significant expenditures for the foreseeable future, and we expect these expenditures to increase as we prepare for any potential commercial launch.
+Our expenses could increase beyond expectations if we are required by the FDA, the EMA, or other regulatory agencies, domestic or foreign, to perform clinical and other studies in addition to those that we currently